mg931/android-mvp/README.md

 #### 3. Create the model/interactor.

-Like the view, the model only communicates with the presenter - however, it's only concern should be data and it should know nothing about the user interaface (configuring the ui is the presenter's reasponsibility).
+Like the view, the model only communicates with the presenter - however, it's only concern should be data and it should know nothing about the user interface (configuring the ui is the presenter's responsibility).
 It communicates with the presenter using the MainMvpOps.RequiredPresenterOps interface.

 ```
 public class MainInteractor extends MvpInteractor implements MainMvpOps.ProvidedModelOps {